-- ii.
-The intent of the CBA is to accomplish one or more of the following: - (A) Identify barriers to employment. - (B) Obtain information needed for the Customer to select a suitable vocational goal. - (C) Determine the nature and scope of Vocational Rehabilitation (VR) services an individual needs to achieve an employment outcome. - iii.
+(a) The intent of the CBA is to:

+Identify barriers to employment.

+Obtain information needed for the Customer to select a suitable vocational goal.

+Determine the nature and scope of VR services an individual needs to achieve an employment outcome.

+(b) Services

+- i.
+The Contractor shall locate, secure, and place a Customer into a paid employment setting(s) or other realistic work setting(s), in which the Customer performs work for a specified period with the direct provision of needed job supports and training to: - (A) Verify or identify a Customer's unique work interests, abilities, and any Competitive Employment barriers related to communication, mobility, work skills, work tolerance, self-direction (cognition and learning), interpersonal attitudes, skills or behavior, self-care, etc. - (B) Identify the nature and extent of support(s) and accommodations needed for the Customer to obtain and maintain Competitive Employment. - ii.
 If a CBA occurs in a private business, the activities of the individual with disabilities who is participating in a skills assessment program (CBA) should not result in an economic advantage for the business.
-If it is deemed that the Customer's participation will result in an economic advantage for the business, then the CBA must either be: - (A) Paid; or - (B) The Customer understands that they are voluntarily participating in the CBA with no expectation of payment and all work tasks are simulated. - iv.
-A CBA can be provided at any point in the vocational rehabilitation process. - (A) As a rule, a CBA is conducted after the individual is determined eligible for services. - (B) A CBA may be conducted before eligibility is determined only under the following circumstances when information is needed to determine if an applicant requires vocational rehabilitation services: - The individual is employed and seeking services to advance in employment. - The individual is seeking services to maintain employment. - v.
-The Contractor will locate, secure, and place a Customer into a paid employment setting(s) or other realistic work setting(s), in which the Customer performs work for a specified period with the direct provision of needed job supports and training to: - (A) Verify or identify a Customer's unique work interests, abilities, and any Competitive Employment barriers related to communication, mobility, work skills, work tolerance, self-direction (cognition and learning), interpersonal attitudes, skills or behavior; selfcare, etc. - (B) Identify the nature and extent of support(s) and accommodations needed for the Customer to obtain and maintain Competitive Employment. - vi.
-Liability during a Community Based Assessment - (A) The Contractor shall be liable for any accidents or injuries to the Customer while participating in a CBA at a business site.
+If it is deemed that the Customer's participation will result in an economic advantage for the business, then the CBA must either be: - (A) Paid; or - (B) The Customer understands that they are voluntarily participating in the CBA with no expectation of payment and all work tasks are simulated. - (c) Levels of service

-- (B) The Contractor shall also be liable for any damages caused by the Customer to equipment or property belonging to the employer where the CBA is conducted. - vii.
-Levels of service

-There are three (3) levels of service available.
-The Vocational Rehabilitation Counselor (VRC) determines which level of service to use, with input from the Customer and the Contractor, based on the following:
+There are four (4) levels of service available with the fourth level being reserved for Customers who are Deaf-Blind.
+The VRC determines which level of service to use, with input from the Customer and the Contractor, based on the following:

-- (A) Complexity of the questions to be answered from the CBA. - (B) Nature and extent of support(s) the Customer will need to complete the CBA. - (C) Expected duration of the CBA. - (D) Type and number of positions the CBA includes. - (E) Availability of the type of CBA setting or position. - viii.
-Community Based Assessment Reports - (A) Reports are required for, and must accompany, all invoices submitted to the VRC for approval.
-See Section 5, Reports for additional reporting requirements. - (B) Upon completion of the Contractor's internal intake process with the Customer, the Contractor shall submit a written report on the Service Delivery Outcome Report (SDOR) to DVR.
-The report shall document the Contractor's acceptance of the DVR Service Delivery Outcome Plan (SDOP) and AFP for delivery of the authorized service and date the Contractor met and completed the Contractor's internal intake process with the Customer. - (C) If the SDOR does not thoroughly meet the reporting requirements in this contract and subsequent amendment(s), including the requirements in the SDOP, the VRC may withhold payment and return the invoice and SDOR to the Contractor for necessary revision(s). - (D) Upon completion of the CBA, the Contractor shall submit a written report on the SDOR indicating: - For each CBA site(s): - Name of each CBA site(s) to include - CBA site(s) contact name and phone number. - Address of CBA site(s). - Dates of assessment for each CBA site. - Customer's completion of the service. - Answers to all questions specified on the DVR SDOP.

-- Justification for any bonuses included on the invoice for the CBA. - Any additional details requested on the SDOP. - (2) Job Placement Services - (a) Definitions Specific to this Service: - i.
-"Customized Employment" means to facilitate a placement for a Customer through flexible strategies, which includes working with an employer.
-The process is based on negotiation between the Contractor and Employer that addresses the strengths, conditions, and interests of the Customer and the identified needs of the Employer. - ii.
-"IPE" means Individualized Plan for Employment, which is a written plan that documents important decisions made between the Customer and the Vocational Rehabilitation Counselor (VRC). - iii.
-"Job Placement Services" means locating, securing, and placing a Customer into a paid, competitive, and integrated job that is mutually agreed upon by the Vocational Rehabilitation Counselor (VRC), Customer, and the Contractor. - iv.
-"On-the-Job Training" (OJT) means a type of training provided to a Customer in the work setting by an Employer and paid for by DVR. - v.
-"Temporary to Permanent Employment" or "Temp to Perm Employment" means employment that begins as a temporary position and then becomes a permanent position. - (b) The intent of Job Placement Services:
+Complexity of the questions to be answered from the CBA.
+I do the CBA.

+Expected duration of the CBA.

+Type and number of positions the CBA includes.

+Availability of the type of CBA setting or position.

+- (d) Community Based Assessment Reports - i.
+Intake report: see section 6.b Reports. - (A) Outcome report: upon completion of the CBA, the Contractor shall submit a written report on the SDOR indicating: - (B) The Customer's completion of the CBA. - (C) Type and number of job position(s) attempted including business name, address, and phone number of each job site developed and completed. - (D) Dates of assessment for each CBA site. - (E) Hours per shift and number of work shifts completed by Customer. - (F) Answers to all questions specified on the DVR SDOP in observable and measurable terms. - (G) Justification for any bonuses included on the invoice for the CBA. - (H) Any additional details requested on the SDOP.

+(3) Job Placement Services

+Definitions Specific to this Service:

+"Intermittent or On-Call Employment" means employment that is not continuous but may consist of periodic intervals of weekly work shifts and intervals of no weekly work shifts.

+"Job Placement Services" means locating, securing, and placing a Customer into a paid, competitive, and integrated job that is mutually agreed upon by the VRC, Customer, and the Contractor.

+"On-the-Job Training (OJT)" means a type of training provided to a Customer in the work setting by an Employer and paid for by DVR.

+"Seasonal Employment" means annually recurring work periods of more than three (3) months and less than twelve (12) months each year.

+"Temporary to Permanent Employment" or "Temp to Perm Employment" means employment that begins as a temporary position and then becomes a permanent position.

+(a) The intent of Job Placement Services: